manute/rawsql/README.md

 SELECT id, name, data FROM person;

 ```

-Note the comment with the  **-- name: ** , it will be the key value for get each query.
+> comment with the  **-- name: ** , it will be the key value for getting each query.

-Also is necessary at the end of the query ";".
+> the ";" will be needed at the end of the query.

 ```rust